 Traditionally, a hyperlapse is made by placing a camera on a tripod, taking a photo, moving the camera and tripod slightly, then taking another photo, etc. Then finally combining those photos, playing them at around 24 or 30fps as a video.
 It is tedious work.

 However, Rylo makes it incredibly easy to create a hyperlapse.
-It has four features that makes it an excellent camera for creating a hyperlapse.
+It has five features that makes it an excellent camera for creating a hyperlapse.
 First, when you shoot a 360 video with the Rylo, it is incredibly stable so it looks like a hyperlapse video shot on a tripod.
 Second, as a 360 camera, it captures all angles simultaneously, making it possible to make smooth panning movements in post production.
 Third, it has two autofollow functions (Look Here and Follow This) that make it easy to ‘aim’ the camera at any target consistently.
-Finally, it has a built-in speed adjustment up to 16x, which makes it easy to simulate a hyperlapse with a fast forwarded video.
+Fourth, it has a built-in speed adjustment up to 16x, which makes it easy to simulate a hyperlapse with a fast forwarded video.
 Finally, it has a new motion blur option that can make hyperlapses look more cinematic.

 Not only does Rylo make it easy to create a hyperlapse, but some hyperlapse effects would be difficult to do using a traditional hyperlapse, such as going up or down a flight of stairs (it would be difficult to move the camera position smoothly over the stairs).

 When you take all of the foregoing into consideration, the conclusion is that Rylo is an amazing tool for hyperlapse videos — and in my opinion, unsurpassed for creating hyperlapses.

 Rylo Camera vs Insta360 ONE: their similarities and differences

-With its compact, capsule-like shape and single button operation, Rylo has more than a passing resemblance to the Insta360 ONE.
-Spec for spec and feature for feature, it seems very similar to the Insta360 ONE (reviewed here), which is also a compact stabilized 4K 360 camera for iOS (Android version coming soon).
+With its compact, capsule-like shape and single button operation, Rylo is often compared to Insta360 ONE (reviewed here), which is also a compact stabilized 4K 360 camera.
 But there are definitely important differences between them.
 Here is a list of their similarities, the Rylo’s advantages, and the Insta630 ONE’s advantages.

 Here are their similarities: